Are you desperate to sell your home but it just won’t shift? This could be the best article you will read this month!

 When the person comes around to see the house, make sure all the doors inside are left open, the rooms are bright, airy and without smells, dirt or clutter, and make the person feel welcome when they view your home.

-Stick to the tips above and you stand a better chance of selling your house in 2012 or 2013.
+Stick to the tips above and you stand a better chance of selling your house this year.